Codeception/codeception.github.com/_includes/extensions.md

 [See Source](https://github.com/Codeception/Codeception/blob/4.1/ext/RunProcess.php)

 Extension to start and stop processes per suite.
-Can be used to start/stop selenium server, chromedriver, phantomjs, mailcatcher, etc.
+Can be used to start/stop selenium server, chromedriver, mailcatcher, etc.

 Can be configured in suite config: